facelessuser/pyspelling/docs/src/markdown/index.md

 When spell checking a document, sometimes you'll have words that are not in your default, installed dictionary.
 PySpelling automates compiling your own personal dictionary from a list of word lists.

-There are two things that must be defined: the default language/dictionary the wordlist is for via the the `lang` option, and `wordlists` which is an array of word lists.
+There are two things that must be defined: the default dictionary via the the `lang` option, and `wordlists` which is an array of word lists.
 Optionally, you can also define the output location and file name for the compiled dictionary.
+PySpelling will add the output dictionary via Aspell's `--add-extra-dicts` option automatically.

 ```yaml
 documents: